edpaget/fig_rake/README.md

 If you need to run rake commands locally after installing FigRake, add `FIG_RAKE=off` to the end of your rake command or as a shell environment variable to disable FigRake for that command.

+## Versioning

+This Gem is feature complete for my purposes.
+However it lacks tests.
+As soon as I have added enough of a test suite to feel comfortable, I will cut a 1.0.0 release.

 ## Contributing

 1. Fork it ( https://github.com/edpaget/fig_rake/fork )